 IPI’s largest operation, the Anamosa plant consists of eight individual shops: Custom Wood, Metal Furniture, Filters, Housekeeping & Laundry, Sign, Graphic Arts, License Plates and Braille.
 Each shop operates independently in terms of budget, sales and profit/loss.
-IPI's
+IPI's Business Office is also located at IPI's Anamosa office.

 - Custom Wood has been producing a variety of wood furniture such as seating, tables and office furniture since it opened 1983.
 While the shop offers a number of standard furniture items, it specializes in creating custom pieces to meet each customer’s individual needs.
 CAD offenders produce drawings and renderings of every piece for customer approval.
 The shop employs between 30 to 50 offenders daily, and sales range from $1 million to $2 million annually.